YaredTse/M-S/README.md

 ### M-S Test Framework

-##### This is a tees coverage demonstrating a simple BDD Framework, on how a UI Automation test Framerork can be developed and maintained using the Page Object model design pattern
+##### This is Test Automation Framework, demonstrating how it can be used to incorporate BDD concept using Page Object model design pattern.

-##### This test framework is set up in ssuch a way that it works-out-of-the-box with minimum onfiguration required
+##### This test framework is set up in such a way that it works-out-of-the-box with minimum onfiguration required

 You should have Chromedriver installed